ruman23/categoriseSocialMediaProfile/README.md

 ## Data

-We have collected total 7113 bangla posts from Facebook in aforementioned six categories.
+I have collected total 7113 bangla posts from Facebook in aforementioned six categories.
 Followning Graph is showing the number of posts against their categories.
 ![Screenshot 2021-11-09 at 9 29 47 PM](https://user-images.githubusercontent.com/23418170/140953751-e71227af-bb08-426a-ab37-66c2ed8fd8ad.png)

 For downloading the data please check the following link: